abc121998/re_inv_code_sample/readme.md

+# Creating an Nutrition-Focused Inventory Application at a University Food Pantry
+## Code Sample #2
-**This is an modified version of the UMBC Retriever's Essentials Pantry Inventory App intended for job application purposes**
+This is an modified version of the UMBC Retriever's Essentials Pantry Inventory App intended for job application purposes.
 While the original is a web application that uses the Django Framework, Heroku, and a postgreSQL database, this one is a single file that creates a dataframe for current inventory each time it runs.
 The project also contains a pickled model for automatic categorization and a small csv file of about 110 products from an USDA Database.

 Allows User to: